hoanguyenandpad/AndroidPdfViewer/README.md

-#### This is a fork of the [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer)
+# ANDPAD This is a fork of the AndroidPdfViewer

+## AndroidPdfViewer https://github.com/marain87/AndroidPdfViewer to support customize zooming config

-switch back to the mainline repo when it gets migrated off JCenter
+~~This is a fork of the [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) switch back to the mainline repo when it gets migrated off JCenter~~

 # Android PdfViewer